daisygunn/around-the-world/README.md

 ---
 ## Testing

+### User Stories
+1. **As a first time user, I want to be able to navigate my way easily throughout the website.**

+2. **As a first time user, I want to learn new capital cities around the world.**

+3. **As a first time & recurring user, I want to test my knowledge of capital cities using the quiz.**

+4. **As a recurring user, I want to improve my previous scores & therefore my overall knowledge.**

 Throughout the entire project I have used Google Chrome Developer Tools to debug any issues with styling and alignment; this tool enabled me to change things and see the effect this had immediately.
 The use of the console whilst in dev tools was also incredibly helpful as I was able to utilise this to test me JavaScript code, using `console.log()` to check that my functions were being called correctly and that the desired information was going to be displayed.
 This was pivotal in designing the quiz as I needed to have access to the information of the various elements in order to be able to programme the quiz correctly.

+I tested the quizzes functionality by 'playing' it myself, to ensure the user experience was positive and that everything was working as it should.
+One key bug that I resolved was the duplication of answer options, I had written a `do-while` loop in the generateQuestion function which I thought had fixed the problem but whilst testing I found the occasional duplication occurred.
+For this reason I added two more `if` statements to the same function to prevent this occurring.
+Using `console.log()` I was able to prove that this implementation worked and the bug had been resolved.

-I also used Jshint to ensure that there were no errors within any of my JavaScript code, initially there were errors as you can see below:
+Furthermore, I used Jshint to ensure that there were no errors within any of my JavaScript code, initially there were errors as you can see below:

-However I implemented all changes to ensure my code passed with no errors, as you can see below:
+However, I implemented all changes to ensure my code passed with no errors:

 In addition to Jshint, I used Jigsaw to validate my HTML and CSS which both now pass with no errors:

-To further ensure that my website is fully accessible I used WAVE - initially I had some errors with mislabelling which I then resolved.
+To further ensure that my website is fully accessible I used WAVE - initially I had some errors with mislabelling which I was able to resolve.